 Dr. Fayed’s areas of expertise are: (i) determinants and predictors of quality of life among children with chronic health conditions, (ii) child and parent patient-reported outcome and experience measures (PROMs/PREMs) and (iii) application of the WHO International Classification of Functioning, Disability and Health (ICF) to child health services research.
 In addition, she has clinical experience in driver rehabilitation, and feeding obtained from Bloorview Kids Rehabilitation in Toronto.

 Her approach to research was applied in the context of the prestigious Marie Curie European Union Fellowship at the [former] ICF Research Branch of the World Health Organization in Munich Germany from 2008-2009.
 Upon completion of PhD (2011), she obtained 3 years of CIHR funded postdoctoral fellowship 2012-2015 held at University Health Network Division of Health Care and Outcomes and McMaster Department of Pediatrics.
-She has also obtained the Canadian Child Health Scientist Career Enhancement Award, the Micheal deGroote Fellowship Award and is a Research Associate at the CanChild Centre for Childhood Disability Research.
+Canadian Child Health Scientist Career Enhancement Award, the Micheal deGroote Fellowship Award were also held.